 In the last few years, mobile banking has exploded.
 Not long ago, the idea of managing your mortgage or stocks and shares via a smartphone would have seemed outlandish.
 But now, it’s pretty much routine.

-The latest statistics show that mobile banking has been embraced by around 60 million Americans.
-That’s a huge chunk of the nation’s smartphone users, and it’s making life more convenient than ever before.
+The latest statistics show that around 60 million Americans have embraced mobile banking.
+That’s a massive chunk of the nation’s smartphone users, and it’s making life more convenient than ever before.

 However, is there a dark side to banking with your smartphone?
 Could it hold unseen dangers that are putting your finances, or even your personal identity, at risk?

 This blog will assess how risky mobile banking is, and suggest some ways for customers to minimize the dangers.